Kentucky is known as one of the top states for hand crafted arts, and

 Historic and scenic Shaker Village of Pleasant Hill

-near Harrodsburg, will host their annual craft fair August 4-5.
+near Harrodsburg, hosts their annual craft fair in August.
 This

 juried event attracts the elite among regional artisans as well as